paulynnat/breach-insights/README.md

 - Add modules for enforcement severity modeling and breach archetype clustering
 - Embed dashboard into Streamlit or Observable for public intelligence observatory

-📊 Background to dashboard creation
+📊 Background to dashboard creation:
 An initial exploratory analysis of six distinct breach-related use cases, using an event study methodology was conducted to assess whether market reactions around breach disclosures indicate statistical significance and whether insights could be drawn.

-🧠 Key Insight
+🧠 Key Insight:
 Despite applying conventional event study models, the results do not show statistically significant reactions across the sample.
 This absence of significance highlights potential limitations in traditional modeling frameworks—and suggests:
 - Either market efficiency (events were priced in or not considered material),
 - Or model limitations (event windows, benchmarks, or estimation methods may dilute observable impact),
 - Or a more complex, delayed response that the event study framework doesn't capture well.

-🔍 Research Directions
+🔍 Research Directions:
 The results shows why there's still room for research and opens new pathways for exploration >>> Breach Insights